ManoniLo/Tiny-YOLOv3-Tucker-compression/README.md

 This is an extension of this repository https://github.com/david8862/keras-YOLOv3-model-set where a TF Keras implementation is provided for YOLO v4/v3/v2 models with several backbones.
+In this repository the support for network compression with Tucker tensor decomposition was added

 #### Backbone